salahmak/phone-number-list-generator/README.md

 ## :rocket: Usage

 ```
-node generateNumbers.js --seed [seed] --length [length]
+node generateNumbers.js --seed [seed] --length [length] --write [writing file dir] (optional)
 ```

 ## :helicopter: Example

 ### Generating all numbers that looks like `0455xxxxxx`

 In the current example, `0455` is the seed, and the number of x is the length, so the length is 6.
 We can generate the numbers using this command:

 ```
-node generateNumbers.js --seed 0455 --length 6
+node generateNumbers.js --seed 0455 --length 6 --write 'phoneNumbers.txt'
 ```

+note: if you don't specify the writing file (--write, -w), the tools will automatically write the file in the execution directory.

-After generating the numbers, the list will be stored at /lists in this format:
+After generating the numbers, the list will be stored on phoneNumber.txt in this format:

 ```
 0455000000